 The capital of Libya is Tripoli.
-There are approximately 6,541,948 people living here.
+There are approximately 8 million people living here.
 The official language of Libya is Arabic, with Italian and English spoken widely in all major cities.
 The majority of the population practices Islam.
 The time zone is 6 hours ahead of EST.

-Known for its ancient architecture and art, one should visit the Tadrart Acacus, a series of mountains rich with prehistoric rock art, paintings and carvings.
-One should also visit the ancient Roman empire of Leptis Magna one of the best preserved ruins in the region.
-History buff would enjoy the Red Castle Museum which covers over 5,000 years of history up through the Libya’s independence era ending in 1953.
+Tourists should visit the ancient Roman empire of Leptis Magna one of the best preserved ruins in the region.
+History buffs would enjoy the Red Castle Museum which covers over 5,000 years of history up through the Libya’s independence era ending in 1953.